osg-htc/docs/docs/security/tokens/overview.md

 as described by the [OpenID Connect Discovery standard](https://openid.net/specs/openid-connect-discovery-1_0.html).
 If the issuer is down, or the the public key cannot be downloaded, the token cannot be verified and will be rejected.
+Note that most clients will cache the public key.
+In order to ease the token transition, the current cache lifetime is 4 days, but at some point this will be lowered to a few hours.

 A collaboration may have more than one token issuer, but a single token issuer should never serve more than one collaboration.